Generalized Many-Body Dispersion Correction through Random-phase Approximation for Chemically Accurate Density

 \section{Abstract}

-We extend our recently proposed Deep Learning-aided many-body dispersion (DNN-MBD) model to quadrupole polarizability (Q) terms using a generalized Random Phase Approximation (RPA) formalism enabling to include van der Waals contributions beyond dipole.
+We extend our recently proposed Deep Learning-aided many-body dispersion (DNN-MBD) model to quadrupole polarizability (Q) terms using a generalized Random Phase Approximation (RPA) formalism, thus enabling the inclusion of van der Waals contributions beyond dipole.
 The resulting DNN-MBDQ model only relies on \emph{ab initio}-derived quantities as the introduced quadrupole polarizabilities are recursively retrieved from dipole ones, in turn modelled via the Tkatchenko-Scheffler method.
 A transferable and efficient deep-neuronal network (DNN) provides atom in molecule volumes, while a single range-separation parameter is used to couple the model to Density Functional Theory (DFT).
-Since it can be computed at negligible cost, the DNN-MBDQ approach can be coupled with DFT functionals such as PBE/PBE0 or B86bPBE(dispersionless).
-DNN-MBQ-PBE/PBE0 reaches chemical accuracy exhibiting superior accuracy compared to other dispersion-corrected models, especially at near-equilibrium ranges where errors are lowered by nearly 25\% compared to our dipole-only approach while gains reach nearly 50\% compared to other corrected schemes.
+Since it can be computed at a negligible cost, the DNN-MBDQ approach can be coupled with DFT functionals such as PBE,PBE0 and B86bPBE (dispersionless).
+The DNN-MBQ-corrected functionals reach chemical accuracy while exhibiting lower errors compared to their dipole-only counterparts.